logoPostPlanify

 Campaign reportsNoContent Calendar+ (custom)

-Winner: Buffer — for social media analytics specifically.
-Buffer offers more detailed post-level and channel-level analytics on paid plans.
-CoSchedule's analytics are more limited and focused on campaign-level reporting on higher tiers.
+Winner: Buffer — Buffer provides more actionable social media analytics with post-level performance data, channel-level insights, and engagement tracking on every paid plan starting at $6/month.
+CoSchedule's analytics are limited to basic social metrics on the Social Calendar plan and only expand to campaign-level reporting on the custom-priced Content Calendar tier.
 Neither tool offers deep analytics comparable to enterprise platforms — see our roundup of social media analytics tools for more robust options.

 Team Collaboration